 - 21 Camden Asset Management, L.P. acts as the investment advisor for Century Park Trust with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the trust.
 Alex Lach is the portfolio manager for the trust on behalf of Camden.
 Mr. Lach and Camden disclaim beneficial ownership of the securities held by the trust. - Froley Revy Investment Co., Inc. acts as the investment advisor for C&H Sugar Company Inc. with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by C&H Sugar.
 James Barry is a managing director of Froley Revy and the portfolio manager for C&H Sugar on behalf of Froley Revy.
-Mr. Barry and Froley Revy disclaim beneficial ownership of the securities held by C&H Sugar. - 23 Oaktree Capital Management, LLC acts as the investment manager and agent for the Chrysler Corporation Master Retirement Trust with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the trust.
+Mr. Barry and Froley Revy disclaim beneficial ownership of the securities held by C&H Sugar. - Oaktree Capital Management, LLC acts as the investment manager and agent for the Chrysler Corporation Master Retirement Trust with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the trust.
 Lawrence Keele is a principal of Oaktree and the portfolio manager for the trust on behalf of Oaktree.
-Mr. Keele and Oaktree disclaim beneficial ownership of the securities held by the trust. - 24 Advent Capital Management LLC acts as the investment manager for the City and County of San Francisco Retirement System with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the retirement system.
+Mr. Keele and Oaktree disclaim beneficial ownership of the securities held by the trust. - Advent Capital Management LLC acts as the investment manager for the City and County of San Francisco Retirement System with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the retirement system.
 Paul Latronica is the portfolio manager for the retirement system on behalf of Advent Capital.
 Mr. Latronica and Advent Capital disclaim beneficial ownership of the securities held by the retirement system. - Advent Capital Management LLC acts as the investment manager for the City of New Orleans with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the city.
 Paul Latronica is the portfolio manager for the city on behalf of Advent Capital.
-Mr. Latronica and Advent Capital disclaim beneficial ownership of the securities held by the city. - 26 Advent Capital Management LLC acts as the investment manager for the City University of New York with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the university.
+Mr. Latronica and Advent Capital disclaim beneficial ownership of the securities held by the city. - Advent Capital Management LLC acts as the investment manager for the City University of New York with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the university.
 Paul Latronica is the portfolio manager for the university on behalf of Advent Capital.
-Mr. Latronica and Advent Capital disclaim beneficial ownership of the securities held by the university. - 27 CNH Partners, LLC is the investment advisor for CNH CA Master Account, L.P. with respect to the securities indicated in the table and as such has sole voting and dispositive power over the securities held by the Master Account.
-Robert Krail, Mark Mitchell and Todd Pulvino are the investment principals for CNH Partners and the portfolio managers for the Master Account on behalf of CNH Partners.
-Messrs.
-Krail, Mitchell and Pulvino and CNH Partners disclaim beneficial ownership of the securities held by CNH CA Master Account.
-The information set forth in the table relating to CNH CA Master Account, L.P. is as of February 19, 2004. - 28 Camden Asset Management, L.P. acts as the investment advisor for Consulting Group Capital Market Funds with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the funds.
+Mr. Latronica and Advent Capital disclaim beneficial ownership of the securities held by the university. - 27 Camden Asset Management, L.P. acts as the investment advisor for Consulting Group Capital Market Funds with respect to the securities indicated in the table and as such has voting and dispositive power over the securities held by the funds.
 Alex Lach is the portfolio manager for the funds on behalf of Camden.
-Mr. Lach and Camden disclaim beneficial ownership of the securities held by the funds. - 29 Context Capital Management, LLC is the general partner of Context Convertible Arbitrage Fund.
+Mr. Lach and Camden disclaim beneficial ownership of the securities held by the funds. - 28 Context Capital Management, LLC is the general partner of Context Convertible Arbitrage Fund.
 Michael Rosen and William Fertig are the managing members of Context Capital and as such have voting and dispositive power over the securities held by the fund.
 Messrs.
 Rosen and Fertig and Context Capital disclaim beneficial ownership of the securities held by the fund except for their pecuniary interest therein.